 Along with this significant accomplishments, EPCC has also been recognized nationally as an Achieving the Dream Leader College; awarded the Leah Meyer Austin Institutional Student Success Leadership Award for outstanding institutional achievement in equity and excellence in 2011; recognized by Excelencia in Education with the “Samples of Excellence” award for the Early College High School program; and was nominated for the prestigious Aspen Award.
 Credit for these accomplishments can be attributed to the outstanding faculty and staff that make EPCC “The Best Place to Start,” and “The Best Place to Continue.”

-EPCC continues to build community partnerships with our K-12 partners as evidenced by our six Early-College High Schools and our growing Dual Credit enrollment program, providing educational opportunities to high school students throughout El Paso County.
+EPCC continues to build community partnerships with our K-12 partners as evidenced by our eighteen Early College High Schools, fourteen P-TECHS and our growing Dual Credit enrollment program, providing educational opportunities to high school students throughout El Paso County.
 We are also very proud to announce our newest partnership with the Socorro Independent School District and embark on the Elementary School Adoption Program undertaken to promote a college-going culture through the College Bound Initiative.
 We will move forward with planning for the future and continue to focus on EPCC engagement, partnerships, creating a college‐going culture, and completion, and be the First Place to Start!

 William Serrata, Ph.D.